symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

 Getting into some code
 **********************

-In this example, we are going to announce a transfer transaction using ``cat.currency`` instead of the native currency mosaic id.
+In this example, we are going to announce a TransferTransaction using ``cat.currency`` instead of the native currency mosaic id.
 Once the network confirms the transaction, we will get the block height where the transaction has been recorded.
 With this information, we will then get the namespace-mosaic relation by looking into the block receipts’.

 1. Define the mosaic you want to send.
 Use a linked namespace identifier (e.g. cat.currency) instead of the mosaic identifier.